dot-legal/reference/demo-library/forms/confidentiality/mutual-non-disclosure.md

 `Non-Disclosure of Relationship.
 Each party agrees that it will not disclose, directly or indirectly, the existence of this document or the relationship created between the parties.`

 `Termination for Convenience.
 Any party may terminate this document by providing written notice to the other parties 30 days in advance.
-If this document is terminated early by any party, for any reason, the obligation of confidentiality will survive the termination for a period of one year.`
+If this document is terminated early by any party, for any reason, the obligation of confidentiality will survive the termination for a period of two years.`

 `Retroactive Marking Option.
 Only information marked or clearly communicated as confidential by Disclosing Party will be considered Confidential Information.
 If Disclosing Party discloses information without making clear its intention to keep such information confidential, Disclosing Party may do so retroactively.`